-We deal frequently we unravelling problems relating to shareholdings in private companies.
+We often unravel problems relating to shareholdings in private companies.
 Our solutions will depend upon where the balance of power and your interests lie.
-We are strategic which means we do investigate the background and your commercial realities as part of working out solutions for you.
+We are strategic and factor your commercial realities into the equation when working out solutions for you.

 Shareholder rights problems we solve:

 - Can the company buy back shares and what are the tax issues